Mangcoding

 • Search

-• Index using tools like ELK or Datadog
+• Index with tools like ELK or Datadog

-Whether your logs are in plain text (.log) or JSON, here’s the information you should always include :
+Whether your logs are in plain text (.log) or JSON, you should always include:

 • timestamp → when it happened